 The number one priority of administration at ALA will be the safety and security of all students.
 ALA will implement policies and a code of conduct that promotes behaviors that are conducive for an effective learning environment.
 ALA's mission requires a school culture where students are accountable to all stakeholders for their behavior.
 This will be supported through the implementation of Restorative Justice practices and a Student Justice Council.
-Restorative justice emphasizes student accountability for their actions through the facilitation of small group sessions where offenders and the offended are given the opportunity to talk, grievances, and ask questions.
-These small group sessions will follow a will and the team provide recommendation specific protocol а administration of the offending student should make how amends to reintegrate into the learning community.
+Restorative justice emphasizes student accountability for their actions through the facilitation of small group sessions where offenders and the offended are given the opportunity to talk, air grievances, and ask questions.
+These small group sessions will follow a will provide specific protocol and the team a recommendation to administration of how the offending student should make amends to reintegrate into the learning community.
 These sessions will be known as the Student Justice Council and will consist of students, teachers, and administrators.
 Restorative justice practices have been proven to strengthen campus communities, prevent bullying, and reduce the amount of student to student conflicts.